LauraBeatris/gympoint-mobile/CONTRIBUTING.md

 If you encounter a problem with this project, please open an issue.
 Be sure to include:

 - Package version
-- Node and React versions
+- Node and React Native versions
 - Brief but thorough description of the issue
 - Link to a CodeSandbox (or similar) demonstrating the problem (optional, but highly recommended, especially for complex problems)